charryef/kele/README.md

     >> kele_client.get_me
     ```
 ## Retrieving a List of Mentor's Available Time Slots
-  ** Find your mentor's id in the user data returned by `get_me` to include in the URL.
+  ** Find the current user's mentor's id in the user data returned by `get_me` to include in the URL.
 Retrieve a list of a mentor's available time slots for the current user from the Bloc API by defining get_mentor_availability which can be used as follows:

     ```ruby
     $ irb